pfheatwole/thesis/source/canopy_geometry.rst

 ..
 See `notes-2020w47:Canopy parametrizations` for a discussion

+[[The premise of *wing sections* is that a 3D wing can be described using 2D cross-sections.
+Each section is assigned a *profile* which is scaled, positioned, and oriented, and together the 2D profiles produce the 3D wing surfaces.]]

 A canopy geometry model defines the shape of a canopy as a collection of
 surfaces: the chord surface, the mean camber surface, and the profile surface.
 [[FIXME: not sure I agree with this statement.
 Unclear.
 A shape is just